Home » General Writing Tips » Improve Your Writing » Content Writing For Beginners: 10 Key Tips

 When you understand how to write better content than your competitors, you have a better chance of your content performing well.

-9. Review your work
+11. Review your work

 Content writing for beginners isn’t all about writing, it’s also about editing and proofreading.

 For best practices, it’s helpful to always have a second pair of eyes review your work for any typos or inconsistencies.
-However, it’s equally important for you to catch your own mistakes.

 To help you improve your self-editing skills, the best time to review your work is 24 hours after it's written.

-Let the content breathe and give yourself time away from the piece.
+Let the content breathe, and give yourself time away from the piece.
 When you come back, it’ll be easier to spot typos and grammatical errors because the content will seem new to your brain.

 Although this tip can be easy to skip, being able to edit your content that will be read by hundreds of people will help you gain credibility and make things easier for your editor.

-10. Be open to feedback
+12. Be open to feedback

 Almost every writer remembers that moment in grade school when they got an essay back covered in red marks of corrections.